Part creative community, part arts venue, Village Underground is a non-profit space for creativity and culture in the heart of East London.

 In addition to being a cultural centre, Village Underground is an ecological project.
 From recycled trains and shipping containers, to reclaimed sleepers, staircases, furniture and flooring, we believe in reusing before recycling.

 All studios are virtually carbon neutral.
-Powered by 24 PV solar panels, generating 4.92 kWp we create enough energy to run all of our lighting and office equipment.
-Additional electricity is supplied from Ecotricity - 100% green energy from wind turbines.
+Our electricity is supplied by Ecotricity - 100% green energy from wind turbines.

 The living roof increases biodiversity, dampens concert noise, reduces urban heat, absorbs carbon emissions and provides insulation, cutting fuel consumption and minimizing environmental impact.